-*The type of muscle contraction (concentric/eccentric) and speed of movement.
+*The type of muscle contraction (concentric/eccentric/isometric) and speed of movement

-One of my pet hates and a massive reason why people don’t achieve much at the gym is due to a lack of Progressive Overload!
-I’ve lost count of the number people I have spoken to over the years who tell me they have been doing the same workout for years and yes…I mean years!
+One of my pet hates and a massive reason why people don’t achieve much at the gym is..a lack of Progressive Overload!
+I’ve lost count of the number of people I have spoken to over the years who tell me they have been doing the same workout for years and yes…I mean years!

-To bring about any adaptation the body has to work a little bit harder than its used too!
+To bring about any adaptation the body has to work a little bit harder than it’s used to.
 This is why most people stall with their weight loss or never really improve their 5k run time, they don’t progressively overload their body enough.

 How you go about this overload is what you will learn on the PT course!
 But a deconditioned / sedentary client will need comparatively small changes to bring about a training effect whereas a trained individual will need greater challenges – ready to use your PT Skills?!

-OVERLOAD = To bring about any adaptation, the body will have to work a little bit harder than it is used to.
-The exercise stimulus must increase.
+OVERLOAD = To bring about any adaptation, the body will have to work a little bit harder than it is used to i.e. the exercise stimulus must increase.

-Yes “use it or lose” is a very real thing!
-We’ve all experienced it right?
+Yes, “use it or lose” is a very real thing!
+We’ve all experienced it, right?
 Miss the gym for 2 weeks and things you were doing comfortably before have now become that little bit harder!
-Your body has already slipped into reversibility, albeit mild, phew:-)
+Your body has already slipped into reversibility, albeit very mild:-)

-The rate of decline is dependent on the fitness level of the individual and whether the degree of stimulus reduction is a total cessation or just reduction in volume.
-In cases of total bed rest, say post an operation, we’ve no doubt all seen muscle wastage in a friend or family member, the speed of that can be quite alarming!
+The rate of decline is dependent on the fitness level of the individual, and whether the degree of stimulus reduction is a total cessation or just a reduction in volume.
+In cases of total bed rest, say post an operation, or long-term illness or partial loss of function such as an injury, we’ve no doubt all seen muscle wastage in our own body, a friend, or family member, the speed of which can be quite alarming.

 Of course, that doesn’t apply to most of us, but the crucial aspect is to keep some degree of stimulus with your clients if / when they are unable to commit to regular training/exercise sessions i.e. one training session a week will still retain a degree of maintenance with your clients for a period of time.

-However, as you’ll see below rest and recovery is a crucial part of a progressive training programme (not needed if you just hit a spinning class 2-3 times per week!) to allow proper recovery and reduce the risk of injury.
+However, as you will see below, rest and recovery are crucial aspects of a progressive training programme (not needed if you just hit a spinning class 2-3 times per week!) to allow proper recovery and reduce your risk of injury and fatigue.

 Is the simple process of your body adapting to the stimulus you place upon it, the body is incredibly adaptable.

-High resistance and low repetitions which increase strength, whereas lower intensity, longer duration training will improve aerobic endurance.
+High resistance and low repetitions will increase strength, whereas lower intensity, longer duration training will improve aerobic endurance.
 Adaptability is closely tied to progressive overload and periodisation.

-Or perhaps you have two clients, one that wants to lose weight but is deconditioned / brand new to exercise and then another client who regularly attends the gym but also wants to lose weight.
+Or perhaps you have two clients, both that want to lose weight but one is deconditioned / brand new to exercise and the other regularly attends the gym.
 The latter client will have a better level of conditioning and therefore you can potentially progress this client quicker than the deconditioned client.